hykilpikonna/AquaDX/AquaNet/README.md

 ### Running locally

 First, you would need to install Node.js and yarn.
-Then, you would need to start your testing AquaDX server and configure the `src/libs/config.ts` to use your URL.
+Then, you would need to start your testing AquaDX server and configure the `aqua_host` in `src/libs/config.ts` to use your URL.
+Please leave `data_host` unchanged if you're not sure what it is.
 Finally, run:

 ```shell
 yarn install
 yarn dev
 ```